 The Mossèn Costa i Llobera Gardens are on the south-east slope of Montjuïc Hill, and home to plants are from sub-desert, desert, and tropical zones.

-The garden covers six hectares with more than 800 species and is one of the most crucial cactus gardens in Europe.
+The garden covers six hectares and has more than 800 species, making it one of the most crucial cactus gardens in Europe.

 In 1987, The New York Times included the Mossèn Costa i Llobera Gardens on its list of the world’s top ten beautiful gardens.